raspberrypilearning/chatbot/en/step_2.md

 --- task ---

 The starter project contains four character sprites.
+One of these will be your chatbot.

 You can either use the sprite that is already selected, or choose a different one by right-clicking the one you want and then selecting **show** or **hide** from the menu that appears.

 ![Choose a character](images/chatbot-characters.png)